LGN520/farreach-public/tech_report.md

 			* Clone a packet as put request for eviction (use PUT_REQ_S to notify servers that it does not require a response)
 	+ Del pass
 		* STRANGE: client/server gets all requests/responses successfully, while tcpdump cannot capture all packets
+- TODO: use MAT to swap info including MAC address
 - TODO: add CBF for existence index
 - TODO: create the same number of sockets in server to enable concurrency
 - TODO: add backup KV for scan